 m) Violation of Section 1450.750 (Special Accounts).

-n) Assisting or inducing a licensee to violate the Act or this Part.
+n) Assisting or inducing a licensee or unlicensed individual to violate the Act or this Part.

 o) Any conduct constituting a breach of duty to the client causing harm to the client in the future.
 In establishing harm, the Department need not prove actual economic damage to the client.

-p) Use of a managing broker license to permit or enable a broker, leasing agent or other individual to operate or manage a licensed real estate entity without actual participation in and control of that entity by the designated managing broker.
+p) Use of a managing broker license to permit or enable a broker, residential leasing agent, or other individual to operate or manage a licensed real estate entity without actual participation in and control of that entity by the designated managing broker.